 Beginner Runs in Jackson Hole

-If you’ve never strapped on a pair of skis before, skiing in Jackson Hole can be extremely intimidating.
-In fact, most beginners prefer to get their bearings at less intense areas before heading over to Jackson Hole.
+If you’ve never strapped on a pair of skis before, Jackson Hole can seem intimidating.
+In fact, most beginners prefer to get their bearings at a less intense area before heading over to Jackson Hole.
 Still, there are places to get started - and plenty of lessons to be had, too.
-Green-rated runs, like Eagle’s Rest and Teewinot, are ideal for anyone who isn’t well-versed in the art of skiing.
+Green runs, like Eagle’s Rest and Teewinot, are ideal for anyone who isn’t well-versed in the sprt.
 Keep in mind, too, that beginner runs at Jackson Hole are akin to blue-rated runs elsewhere.

 There is a major difference between a green-rated run and a blue-rated run in Jackson Hole.
-At some ski areas, the leap isn’t that huge; at Jackson Hole, it’s truly massive.
+At some ski areas, the leap isn’t that huge; at Jackson Hole, it’s massive.
 The trails here can be very confusing, so be sure to keep a reliable trail map with you at all times.
-You’ll have plenty of blue-rated runs to choose from, but Wener, Gros Ventre and Sleeping Indian are all very popular choices.
-Remember that a few hours on the green trails won’t be enough to truly prepare you for the blue ones.
+You’ll have plenty of intermediate runs to choose from, but Wener, Gros Ventre and Sleeping Indian are all local favorites.
+Remember that a few hours on the greens won’t be enough to truly prepare you for the blues, though.